OBOAcademy/obook/01-ScientificComputing/scientific-computing.md

 but for a lot of small projects it's really for your future self.
 Be kind to your future self.
-She may be even more tired, even more stressed than you are today.
+They may be even more tired, even more stressed than you are today.

 There's a range of different forms of documentation, worth a whole discussion of its own.